 Yes and No. There are dogs who shed less hair than others, but just as people do, they will still lose a small amount of hair.
-These breeds will not shed an undercoat when seasons change, etc.
+These breeds will not shed like a husky, but may have higher maintenance needs.

 Non-shedding does not necessarily mean that these dogs are safe for a person with dog allergies.
 An allergic reaction to a dog isn't usually caused by dog hair alone.
 Most people with allergies are actually allergic to a protein in dog saliva, mucus, urine, etc.

 In short, toy breeds are harder to housebreak because they have much smaller bladders and a higher metabolism than their larger cousins and they need to eliminate much more often.
 We know of several toy breed owners who've had success with the housetraining methods we refer to on our dog training page.

 Sadly, Smaller dogs have more health concerns, in part, because puppy mills breed them more often than larger dogs.
 A small dog doesn't cost as much to feed, so their profit potential is greater.
 The proprietors of these operations don't concern themselves with the health of their dogs or possible genetic conditions that could occur in the puppies.

 Where do pet store puppies come from?

 Ever wonder why so many pet store puppies are sick or become sick within weeks of bringing them home?
 That's due, in large part, to the conditions they were housed in before arriving at the pet store.

 What exactly is a puppy mill?